TajaKuzman/Genre-Datasets-Comparison/README.md

 | 75%   |       418.75  |
 | max   |      4364     |

+#### GINCO-full-set

-Like in experiments with CORE, we discarded instances of categories with less than 10 instances (marked with a * in the table below).
+As labels, we used the primary_level_1 labels (the original set without downcasting).Like in experiments with CORE, we discarded instances of categories with less than 10 instances (marked with a * in the table below).

 |                            |   Count |   Percentage |
 |:---------------------------|--------:|-------------:|